-MC ELA9: How does the candidate use textual references to help young adolescents understand how to construct meaning from, interpret, OR respond to a complex text?
+ELA9: How does the candidate use textual references to help students understand how to construct meaning from, interpret, OR respond to a complex text?

-The Guiding Question addresses how the candidate uses textual references (e.g., direct quotes or paraphrases, references to events, scenes, images, characters and other references that bring students' attention to the text) in the clips to build students' understanding of how to construct meaning from, interpret, or respond to complex text.
+The Guiding Question addresses how the candidate uses textual references (e.g., quotes, scenes, images, characters and other references that direct students' attention to the text itself) in the clips to build students' understanding of how to construct meaning from, interpret, or respond to complex text.